Ouxsoft/LivingMarkup/docs/classes.md

 1. A `Kernel` is passed an object that uses the `Builder` interface.
 (There are multiple `Builders` depending on the type of page being rendered.)
 2. Parser Config contains the following:
 3. The `Builder` loads the `filename` as a string and prefixes it with a HTML5 <!doctype> containing HTML5 entities.
-4. That string is then converted into a Document Object Model for manipulation.
+4. That string is then converted into a Document Object Model (DOM) for manipulation.
 5. The `Builder` using handlers Xpath expressions to find specified elements.
-6. Each element found is instantiated as a object using the `hooks` defined class and element is temporarily marked with a placeholder attribute.
+6. Each element found is instantiated as a object and DOMElement is temporarily marked with a placeholder attribute.
-7. Defined method calls `hooks` are made against all instantiated `Module` objects with defined methods.
+7. `Automated Methods` are called against all instantiated `Module` objects with the defined methods.
-8. If the hook is marked to render the object is converted to a string and replace the DOM element from which they were instantiated from.
+8. If the automated method is marked to render, the object is converted to a string and replace the DOMElement from which they were instantiated with.
-9. A dynamic page is then returned.
+9. The `Document`, which is now a dynamic page, is then returned.

 # `Kernel`
-The Kernel is passed a Builder and parameters (containing a HTML/XML document and a list of elements to make dynamic), it then instantiates those elements as objects using their attributes and arguments, orchestrates method calls to those objects (hooks), replaces the element with returned value from a method call, and returns provides the parsed document.
+The `Kernel` is passed a Builder and parameters (containing a HTML/XML document and a list of elements to make dynamic), it then instantiates those elements as objects using their attributes and arguments, orchestrates method calls to those objects, replaces the element with returned value from a method call, and returns provides the parsed `Document`.

 ## `Builder`
-The Builder receives parameters passed from the Kernel and uses them to instantiate and return a Page object.
+The `Builder` receives parameters passed from the `Kernel` and uses them to instantiate and return a `Document` object.

 ## `Engine`
-The Engine loads a DOM object and uses Handlers and Hooks to instantiate Modules and modify the DOM.
+The `Engine` loads a DOM object and modifies the `Document`.

-### `Handlers`
+### `Module Types`
-A Handler consists of an XPath expressions and a class name and is used to define the Module.
+A Module Type consists of an XPath expressions and a class name.
+It is used to define the Module.
-The XPath expression  ("//block") finds the elements inside the Page DOM.
+The XPath expression  ("//block") finds the elements inside the `Document`.
 The class name defines the class used to instantiate elements found as Modules.
-A Handler's class name may feature variables ("/Blocks/{name}") that are resolved using the Page DOM element's attributes (<block name="Message"/>).
+This class name may feature variables ("/Blocks/{name}") that are resolved using the Page DOM element's attributes (<block name="Message"/>).

-### `Hooks`
+### `Automated Methods`
-Hooks are used to orchestrates method calls against all the Modules instantiated.
+Automated Methods are used to orchestrates method calls against all instantiated Modules.

 ## `Modules`
 The Module constructor is passed the DOM element's attributes, arguments, and stored parameters.